-California Foundation Fund (CAFF) is a 501 (c) (3) non-profit, independent, corporation that supports reinvestment, economic and financial self-sufficiency initiatives to help break the cycle of poverty.
+California Foundation Fund (CAFF) is a 501 (c) (3) non-profit, independent, corporation that creates, supports and expands social venture initiatives to help break the cycle of poverty.

 These initiatives often assist residents of lower-income neighborhoods to build wealth and participate in the American financial system.
 Implemented successfully, these steps help break the cycle of generational poverty.